Dakota State University students walking around campus

 Dual Credit

-Get a head start at DSU
+Get your head start at Dakota State University

 Courses are taught by university faculty and offered online, on DSU’s campus, or at your high school.
 Whether you're earning general education credits or exploring a subject, DSU’s dual credit options offer a strong academic foundation.
 Credits transfer to most colleges and universities.